-It is possible to pre-load a number of transactions into the CMX7143 before transmission begins.
-To do this the host should load the first transaction into the TxData registers and then select Transmit (Idle) or Carrier Sense (Idle) mode.
+It is possible to pre-load a number of transactions in to the CMX7143 before transmission begins.
+To do this the host should load the first transaction into the TxData registers and then select Transmit(Idle) or Carrier Sense(Idle) mode.
 The first transaction will be loaded into the CMX7143 but no transmission will begin.
 Further transactions may be loaded in, creating a larger buffer of data than the TxData registers can hold themselves.
 Once the buffer is full the CMX7143 will stop accepting transactions.
-Next, an active Tx mode should be selected by the host and the data in the buffer will be transmitted, allowing the host to load further transactions as the buffer becomes free.
+Next, an active Tx mode should be selected by the host and the data in the buffer will be transmitted allowing the host to load further transactions, as the buffer becomes free.

-The buffer of pre-loaded data may be created in Carrier Sense (Idle) and Transmit (Idle) modes simply because in those modes no data is being transmitted - so the buffer does not empty.
-Transactions and buffering are carried out in an otherwise identical fashion in the active Transmit or Carrier Sense modes.
-When using the Modem Control bits in \$C1 to change from an active Transmit or Carrier Sense mode into Transmit (Idle) or Carrier Sense (Idle) mode, or back again into an active mode, sufficient time must be allowed for the change of mode to be recognised by the CMX7143.
+Note that in the case of 2-part coded blocks both parts must be loaded into the CMX7143 before any data can be sent.
+This is due to the way the data is interleaved.
+It is especially useful to pre-load both halves of any 2-part coded block transmission if the block is to be sent at the beginning of a burst.
+This is because the CMX7143 will have nothing to send other than the preamble and framesync until both parts of the coded block are loaded in.
+When using the Modem Control bits in \$C1 to change from an active Transmit or Carrier Sense mode into Transmit(Idle) or Carrier Sense(Idle) mode, or back again into an active mode, sufficient time must be allowed for the change of mode to be recognised by the CMX7143.
 As there is no flag to indicate when the previous mode change has been actioned, a delay of 3 x AuxClk periods should be inserted between a mode change and further C-BUS writes.